How to organize your DISCO with Channel folders, tags, and color indicators

 Use Channels and folders for broad organization

 Channels are best for organizing bigger areas of work that contain many playlists over time.
+A few strong examples:

 • a catalog Channel organized into artist folders